 6. Who can I contact if I have questions?

 We try to post all necessary information on our website, please start with reading through the different pages.
 Many of the answers to your questions can be found there!

 If you do not find the answer to your question:

-Contact Miriam Huitric for questions concerning the programme or courses.
+Contact Tim Daw for questions concerning the programme or any other Bachelor or Master level courses.

 Contact Jessica Slove Davidson for questions concerning the application process or administration.

 Crawford Stanley “Buzz” Holling, considered the the father of resilience research, passed away on 16 August 2019, aged 88